Scholarship search websites

 To be eligible, a candidate must:

-Through a new program called raise.me, your student can automatically earn scholarships from colleges each time he or she achieves any of the following goals in school:
+Through a new program called raise.me, students can automatically earn scholarships from colleges each time they achieve any of the following goals in school:

 - Get an A in a course ($100 - $1,000)